opendaylight/docs/docs/user-guide/bgpcep/bgp/bgp-user-guide-protocol-configuration.rst

 .. _bgp-user-guide-protocol-configuration:

 Protocol Configuration
 ======================
 As a first step, a new protocol instance needs to be configured.
 It is a very basic configuration conforming with RFC4271.

+.. note:: Rib policy to be used must be already be configured and present before configure protocol.

 **URL:** ``/restconf/config/openconfig-network-instance:network-instances/network-instance/global-bgp/openconfig-network-instance:protocols``